Doris Engelhard

-Sister Doris Engelhard is a Catholic nun and Bavarian brewmaster.
-Engelhard brews her beer in the Mallersdorf Abbey, and feels that "brewing is her way of serving God."
+Doris Engelhard (née Walburga Engelhard; born 1949) is a German religious sister of the Congregation of the Poor Franciscan Sisters of the Holy Family and a brewmaster.
+Engelhard brews her beer in the Kloster Mallersdorf, and feels that "brewing is her way of serving God."
 Engelhard is the last nun working in Europe as a brewmaster.

+Early life

+Engelhard was born Walburga Engel in 1949 in Herrieden, Bavaria.

 Biography

-Engelhard is a Franciscan sister.
-In 1961, Engelhard started at Mallersdorf Abbey as a student.
-The nuns also helped take care of her sick mother.
-Engelhard wanted to be a nun after her experience, but her father felt she could pursue more lucrative career choices.
-So she thought about studying agriculture and then at the suggestion of the headmistress, studied brewing.
-She began her apprenticeship in 1966 and in 1969, she took her vows to join the convent.
-In 1975, she became the brewmaster in Mallersdorf Abbey, taking over from another sister who had been brewing there since the 1930s.
+Engelhard is a sister of the Poor Franciscan Sisters of the Holy Family.
+In 1961, Engelhard started at Kloster Mallersdorf as a student.
+The sisters of this congregation also helped take care of her sick mother.
+Engelhard wanted to be a religious sister after her experience, but her father felt she could pursue more lucrative career choices.
+So she thought about studying agriculture and then at the suggestion of the superior, studied brewing.
+She began her postulancy in 1966 and made her vows in 1969.
+In 1975, she became the brewmaster in Kloster Mallersdorf, taking over from another sister who had been brewing there since the 1930s.
 In 1977, she was brewing 3,300 pints a year.
 Today, Mallersdorf brews about 80,000 gallons of beer a year.
 The beer brewed at Mallersdorf is not exported and is only consumed locally.
 The beer is untreated and needs to be drunk while it is still fresh.